rockettheme/docs/Docs/wordpress/themes/hexeris/demo_footer.md

 <p class="rt-tag hidden-tablet hide-ie8">Core Navigation</p>
 ~~~

-Here is a breakdown of options changes you'll want to make to match the demo.
+Here is a breakdown of options changes you will want to make to match the demo.

 * Set the **Title** to `Popular Addons [span class=\"rt-subtitle\"]RocketTheme[/span]`.
 * Set the **Custom Varations** to `hidden-phone`.
 * Leaving everything else at its default setting, select **Save**.

 ### Text
 The third Text widget in the section is made a lot like the others.
-You'll need to enter the following in the main text field.
+You will need to enter the following in the main text field.

 ~~~
 <div class="gantry-width-25 gantry-width-block rt-center">